777388/recursiveresearch/README.md

 They say, in the field of data sciences and machine learning, vampires and zombies are a real big issue

 I've been resuscitated before.
 Also I bugged the radio station.

+Vampires, just feeding a parasite from another dimension where their body is laying somewhere, if its actively where you see em, its getting fed not him.

+we've got a no trespassing jewel wasp infestation a mile away.